nllz/IRTF-HRPC/draft-association.md

 Closed and centralized Internet platforms such as Facebook do not fall within the scope of this research.

-Subsequently

-Secondly, we extrapolate the linguistic use of the word "network" in the offline world, with an online connected collective to determine if the Internet itself can be considered as an assembly or association.

-## Changed the wording and structure a bit on the paragraph you had written.
-Also added a possible methodology for the second research question.
+Subsequently we analyze the cases with the theoretical framework provided in the literature review and provide recommendations based on the findings.

 Literature Review
 =================